-Managing more than 130 sessions each year, the DET team is proud to welcome in excess of 10,000 UBC members and staff to the ITC annually (2017 was 13,743, 2018 is estimated to be 17,000.)
+Managing more than 140 sessions each year, the DET team is proud to welcome in excess of 15,000 UBC members and staff to the ITC annually (2017 was more than 12,000, 2018 was over 15,000.)
 The DET team works primarily out of the Las Vegas office, but hail from all across North America.
 Many of our instructors come from the trade and have been with the UBC for decades.
 Our commitment to improving the lives of working people is a passion each member of the DET team shares and we consider it a privilege to work for the UBC and to carry out the vision and mission of our general president.

 To reach out to the Department of Education and Training, please email DET_info@carpenters.org.

-Mr. Eppard has served as the executive director of the DET since 2011.
+Randy Eppard has served as the Executive Director of the DET since 2011.
 Prior to joining the Department of Education and Training, Randy had an extensive professional career of more than fifteen years in the field of organizational development and training.
 He also previously served as the Director of the Mid-Atlantic Regional Council JATC program.
 Randy has earned a Ph.D. in adult learning/human resource development from Virginia Tech.
 He completed a Master of Science in human resource development from James Madison University, with a minor in higher education, and a Bachelor of Science in occupational education from Virginia Commonwealth University.

 Bob Jacobson has been a full-time member of the Department of Education and Training since 2012.
 Bob originally worked as the Lead Instructor for the department and has since moved into the role of Senior Program Director, managing a team of over 60 full and part-time instructors.
 Bob manages all aspects of program delivery and is integral in the development of new programs.
-Bob has been a member of Local 1889 for over thirty years, and previously worked as a business representative for the Chicago Regional Council of Carpenters.
-Bob currently lives in Las Vegas, Nevada with his wife Teresa.
+Bob has been a member of Local 1889 for over thirty years, and previously worked as a Business Representative for the Chicago Regional Council of Carpenters.
+Bob and his wife Teresa live in Las Vegas, NV, and are devoted Golden Knights fans.

 Amy began her career with the DET in 2003.
-When she started with the department there was just one other employee and one program being offered (Delegate Training).
-Over the past fifteen years, she has contributed to many facets of the department’s growth.
+When she started with the department, there was just one other employee and one program being offered (Delegate Training).
+Since then, she has contributed to many facets of the department’s growth.
 She has been involved in all aspects of our programs, from development to delivery, and has a true passion for Education and Training.
 Amy is responsible for overseeing the coordination and preparation of DET programs along with various tasks related to overall Department operations.
-Amy has managed the development of several integral systems within the department including the PMA (online registration system) and is currently working on development of the LMS and online Goal Setting Platform.
+Amy has managed the development of several integral systems within the department including the PMA (online registration system) and is currently working on development of the LMS and online Goal Setting platform.
 She also manages the DET’s full-time office staff.

-Originally from Pennsylvania, Amy lived in Las Vegas for fouteen years before relocating to California where she resides with her husband and three daughters.
-In her off time, she enjoys traveling, cooking, hiking, camping, and spending time with her family.
+Originally from Pennsylvania, Amy lived in Las Vegas for fourteen years before relocating to California where she resides with her husband and three daughters.

 In April 2016, the Department of Education and Training welcomed Lloyd “Chip” White to our team of full-time instructors.
 Prior to joining the DET, Brother White was on staff as a Council Representative for the Indiana/Kentucky/Ohio Regional Council for eleven years.
 Chip worked non-union until the age of 28 when he was organized into the Brotherhood.
-Chip is an eighteen year UBC member of Carpenters Local 175 in Louisville, Kentucky.
+Chip became a member of Carpenters Local 175 in Louisville, Kentucky in 1999.
 Brother White assists the department with multiple programs, including both the 3rd Year Apprentice and Journeymen Leadership programs.

-He is the father of five children and has been a foster parent to over 18 children.
-He now enjoys being a grandparent to five wonderful grandkids.
+He is the father of five children and has been a foster parent to over eighteen children.
+He now enjoys being a grandparent to seven wonderful grandkids.

 In 2013, Hank became a part-time instructor with the DET.
 He was hired as a full-time instructor in 2016 and has found working with the department to be the most “enjoyable, rewarding position and career he could ever wish for.”
 Hank is certified to facilitate Emotional Quotient (EQ) profiles through TTI Success Insights.

 Jennie Donaldson has been with the Department of Education and Training since 2011.
-She has worked in multiple roles within the department and is currently the Program Coordinator for Collaborative Leadership, 3rd Year Apprentice, 3-Day Evaluation, UBC Leadership, Public Speaking, Marketing, and the Resource Management programs.
+She has worked in multiple roles within the department and is currently the Program Coordinator for Collaborative Leadership, 3rd Year Apprentice, 3-Day Evaluation, UBC Staff, UBC Excellence, UBC Leadership, and the Resource Management programs.
 Now a resident of Las Vegas, Jennie grew up in upstate New York and then relocated to Chicago for fifteen years.
 Jennie has worked in various areas of construction for twenty-five years with Architects, General Contractors, and Developers prior to coming to the UBC.

 Jennie is active in community service, specifically homeless community support and retired Greyhound pet adoption.
 She is interested in mid-century modern architecture and design and has a greeting card and invitation design business.

-Jill Weaver started as a Program Assistant with the DET in February of 2017.
-Originally from Mansfield, Ohio, Jill earned her Bachelor’s degree in Psychology from Ohio State University.
-She currently works on the UBC Journeymen, Foreman Training, Delegate Training and Mentoring Training programs.
+Jill Weaver started with the DET as a Program Assistant in February of 2017.
+Originally from Mansfield, Ohio, Jill earned her bachelor’s degree in psychology from Ohio State University.
+She currently works on the Collaborative Leadership, 3rd Year Apprentice, 3-Day Evaluation, UBC Excellence, and Delegate Training programs.
 Jill is married and has six children and many grandchildren.
 She enjoys travel and music.

 Jim Leligdon joined the DET team in 2016.
+Since then, he has joined the Southwest Regional Council of Carpenters.
 He primarily works on the UBC Journeymen, UBC Excellence and Communication Skills for Instructors programs as well as the instructor development process.
 With a background in performance improvement, Jim assists in seeking and implementing new activities to achieve maximized learning transfer within our programs.
 He has competencies in Coaching, Workshop Facilitation, Instructional Design, and Executive Coaching, all of which have been a great asset to the DET in building our instructor network.
-Originally from the suburbs of Chicago, Illinois, Jim has a Bachelor’s Degree in communications from Bradley University, as well as numerous training industry certifications.
+Originally from the suburbs of Chicago, Illinois, Jim has a bachelor’s degree in communications from Bradley University, as well as numerous training industry certifications.
 He is a member of the National Speakers Association (NSA), the Association for Talent Development (ATD), and the eLearning Guild.